BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Footer

-This feature on a branch footer.
+This feature on a branch `footer`.

 #### HTML